Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/build-localizable-components.md

 </trans-unit>
 ```

-If the same is done for all source-tags, the translation-process is done!
+If all source tags are processed, the translation-process is done!

 ### The building process
 To build the app for a specific locale, enter that locale inside